If you are interested in how you live your life well, this site can help you.

 In cases where more sessions are needed – some people prefer it this way and not everyone chooses a single session – I typically see people for three to five sessions.
 This is what other practitioners like me generally find as well.
 Brief Therapy and Coaching means identifying and building on your competencies and strengths, with quicker and more satisfying results.

-If you like what I’ve written here, please follow my blog.
+If you like what I’ve written here, please subscribe to my newsletter.
 If you think I can help you improve your life in some way, then contact me, Barry Winbolt, for a no-strings free introductory chat.
 I’m pretty easy to talk to.